AstraZeneca/skywalkR/README.md

 ## skywalkR

-This repository contains code and documentation to accompany Gogleva et al manuscript:

-**Knowledge Graph-based Recommendation Framework Identifies Novel Drivers of Resistance in EGFR mutant Non-small Cell Lung Cancer**
+This repository contains code and documentation to accompany Gogleva et al manuscript: **Knowledge Graph-based Recommendation Framework Identifies Novel Drivers of Resistance in EGFR mutant Non-small Cell Lung Cancer**.

 The repository has the following structure: